abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 somewhere—until we can be, miraculously, right here, in a place that doesn’t have a location.
 Because it doesn’t have a location, we never leave it.
 Because we never leave it, we *can’t* leave it.
-So there isn’t any kind of grief or sadness, no ups or downs, no holding on, or worrying.
+So there isn’t any kind of grief or sadness, up or down, no holding on, or worrying.

 In the ongoing truthfulness of our practice it’s important to sift